Who is CAFA?

 Laura Stillmunkes-Executive Director

-Kim Brown-Vice President(Immediate Past Executive Director)
+Kim Brown-President(Immediate Past Executive Director)

 Bob Herne-Board Member